AIFFEL-GuacaMole/MoE_gin/README.md

 ## Objectives

-The primary goal of Mixed_GIN is to:
+The primary goal of MoE_gin is to:

 1. Utilize and integrate several supervised GIN models (`gin_supervised_masking`, `gin_supervised_infomax`, `gin_supervised_edgepred`, `gin_supervised_contextpred`) into a unified architecture.
 2. Perform fusion at the embedding level to create a more robust representation of molecular graphs.